cainam/home-cluster-deployment/ansible/README.md

 - build all images from gentoo
 - configure tempo in kiali
 - install grafana
-- ensure that kubelet and crio are always running
 - remove auth policy from helm and deploy via Ansible (or merge with hydra chart) and consider adm13.dnshome.de + my-lb.adm13 as hosts
 - adm13.dnshome.de: have dedicated oauth2-proxy, hydra, idp for internet and local access
 - my-lb.adm13 as hosts: gateways + virtualservices